 During construction, vertical indicators (rulers) must be placed on buried trunk and branch ducts at a minimum spacing of every eight feet.

 The rulers serve two purposes: (a) to indicate the insulation level of the attic floor, and (b) to indicate the locations of the deeply buried ducts.

 When ducts are found hanging from the attic ceiling, SMUD highly recommends relocating the duct on top of the attic floor and covering the ducts with insulation until they are deeply buried.
 If you are installing flex duct, you need to have the inner liner pulled tight.
 This will reduce the friction rate and provide optimum airflow.

 If the duct has 15% longitudinal compression, as shown in the diagram, the friction rate doubles; with 30% longitudinal compression, the friction rate quadruples.

-It is important to size the ducting properly, insulate it to R-8, keep the duct straight and short and to deep bury ducting under insulation.
+It is important to size the ducting properly, insulate it to R-8, keep the duct straight and short and too deep bury ducting under insulation.

 What rebates are available for duct systems?

-Duct replacement. $500 for one system (see program menu for more details) Duct sealing. $250.
-Final leakage to outside must be less than or equal to 8%.
+Duct replacement. $500 for one system (see program menu for more details) Duct Sealing. $250.
+Final leakage to the outside must be less than or equal to 8%.
 Reconfigure and deep bury ducts. $200.
-Ducts in the attic must be straightened and shortened and deep buried under attic insulation.
-Rebates are doubled for electric heated homes.
+Ducts in the attic must be straightened and shortened and deep buried under the attic insulation.
+Rebates are doubled for electrically heated homes.

 Contact us for more details about ducting and incentives.